Charles FitzClarence: The Great War

-On 27 September 1914 he replaced Brigadier-General Ivor Maxse as commander of 1st Guards' Brigade with the British Expeditionary Force.
+Promoted to the temporary rank of brigadier general in August 1914, on 27 September he replaced Brigadier-General Ivor Maxse as commander of 1st Guards' Brigade with the British Expeditionary Force (BEF).
 He held this command until he was killed in action on 12 November 1914.

 On 4 October 1914, whilst 1st Guards' Brigade was holding trenches opposite the German line at the River Aisne, he ordered the Coldstream Guards to carry out a night time raid against a German position known as 'Fish Hook Trench'.
 This was the first British trench raid of the First World War.
 The raid was led by Second Lieutenant Merton Beckwith-Smith and was a striking local success.

 In October, FitzClarence had played a significant part in the First Battle of Ypres.
 Captain Valentine Williams, MC, writing in Blackwood's Magazine, described the action at Gheluvelt thus: "The Coldstream and Scots Guards' battalions of FitzClarence's brigade, in trenches north of Gheluvelt, suffered terribly in a German attack, delivered in a dense mist on the morning of the 27th along the Menin road.
 The odds against the British were crushing, for on that day some 24,000 Germans were arrayed against about 5,000 exhausted British troops.
 In two days the Scots Guards lost 10 officers and 370 men killed and wounded.
 But the result of the day's fighting was that the British line stood firm and unbroken, while the Germans had sustained enormous losses".
 Sir John French, in his Despatch published on 30 November 1914, described the fighting at this time as: "Perhaps the most important and decisive attack (except that of the Prussian Guard on the 10th November) made against the 1st Corps during the whole of its arduous experiences in the neighbourhood of Ypres."